Research and Public Scholarship

 Public Scholarship

 As a graduate student (Spring 2018/Spring 2019), Keishla conducted collaborative research with #ProyectoPalabrasPR – a radical literacy and hurricane recovery project spearheaded by faculty from Michigan State University.
 During the Spring 2018 semester, they traveled to Puerto Rico to witness and document the aftermath of Hurricanes Irma and Maria on the island’s economy, population, ecology, and marginalized communities.
+In 2022, Keishla was a part of the Center of Puerto Rican Studies’ “Virtual Cafecito con Dahlma Llanos-Figueroa,” a part of a series featuring Puerto Rican writers and artists.
+This conversation is an extension of a previously published interview with Llanos-Figueroa discussing Afro-Puerto Rican womanhood, motherhood, diaspora, and representation in literature.
 Keishla created an oral history project, “New Jersey Latino Experiences During the Covid-19 Pandemic,” aimed at collecting testimonies during her NEH postdoc at Montclair State University.
-She is also currently developing a grant-funded digital humanities project, DominiRicanDH, with her co-PI, Dr. Omaris Z. Zamora.
-More soon!
+She is also currently developing, DominiRicanDH, an inter-institutional digital humanities collaborative initiative with her co-PI, Dr. Omaris Z. Zamora.
+It is supported by Arte Publico Press’ “The US Latino Digital Humanities (USLDH) Grants-in-Aid” program, which is funded by the Mellon Foundation.
+Follow the project on Twitter and Instagram: @DominiRicanDH.

 upcoming and previous events